Gas Repairs

 On average most repairers that carry out repairs to gas cookers will break into a gas supply for an appliance once or twice a week.
 This makes the cost of gaining the certification totally non viable for most repairers as there is no way to recoup the training costs on that sort of work level.

-The simple fact of the matter is that the repairs business is not a high profit one, many repairers and, especially sole traders, often struggle to earn £200 per week in profit and/or salary so you can see, quite plainly, that a training course that will cost as much as this is simply not financially viable for them.
-A fact made even more acute by the low call volumes on the appliances as it represents only a tiny part of a repairer’s portfolio of work.
+The simple fact of the matter is that the repairs business is not a high profit one; many sole traders often struggle to earn £200 per week in profit and/or salary.
+A training course that will cost as much as this is simply not financially viable for them.

 Getting Certified